Theme: The Journey to Proficiency

 This year’s committee is proud to announce that the winner of the 2019 CT COLT WORLD LANGUAGE STUDENT ESSAY CONTEST is Heidi Chappell of Stonington High School.
 The committee and CT COLT applaud Ms. Chappell for her excellent essay which references both fact-based arguments and personal experience.
 In a well-organized essay, Ms. Chappell incorporates her own life experience in her proficiency-based language class, alongside objective evidence that validate such events in her life.
 For example, Heidi mentions the importance of making mistakes, taking risks, using circumlocution and doing various other classroom activities and methods, utilized by her teacher, to build her linguistic proficiency.
 She reflects on how she has come to assume more responsibility and accountability in her language learning, in addition to building self-confidence and belief in her own linguistic abilities.
 One result has been her practice-teaching at the elementary schools in Stonington as a member of the National Spanish Honor Society.
 She closes her essay, commenting on the need to promote proficiency-focused language on the learning to ensure that schools are preparing informed, confident and language-proficient global citizens.

-We are pleased to present Jessica with a $50 award.
-In addition, we are happy to provide her teacher, Ms. Stephanie Sanzo, with a $50 Carlex voucher.
-Once again, we thank all student and teacher participants in this year’s contest and look forward to the eighth (8th) CT COLT Essay Contest in 2018.
-Please click HERE to download a copy of Jessica’s winning essay.
+We are pleased to present Heidi with a $50 award.
+In addition, we are happy to provide her teacher, Mrs. Lea Graner-Kennedy, with a $50 Carlex or Teacher’s Discovery voucher.
+CT COLT would like to thank all students and their teacher in this year’s contest and look forward to next year’s CT COLT Essay Contest in 2020.
+Please click HERE to download a copy of Heidi’s winning essay.

-James Wildman, John R. Rook and Christine Dombrowski, Co-Chairs for the 2017 CT COLT Essay Contest
+John R. Rook, Chair for the 2019 CT COLT Essay Contest